-- L In the name of the Father and of the Son and of the Holy Spirit. - C Amen.
+L In the name of the Father and of the Son and of the Holy Spirit.

-- L Alleluia, Alleluia.
-Man ate of the bread of the angels, Alleluia. - C Alleluia, Alleluia.
+L Alleluia, Alleluia.
+Man ate of the bread of the angels, Alleluia.

+C Alleluia, Alleluia.
 He sent them food in abundance.
 Alleluia.

+L O Lord,

+L O Christ,

-- L O Lord, C Have Mercy on us.
+L O Lord,

-- [L] O Christ, C Have Mercy on us.
+C Have Mercy on us.

+L O Lord,

-- [L] O Lord, C Have Mercy on us.
+C Have Mercy on us.